Green job: Water quality scientist

 Ensure that minimum standards of water quality are met and that these standards ensure human safety and minimise harm to the natural environment.
 Water quality scientists ensure that these global standards and other compliance requirements are met in three areas - groundwater, surface water (lakes, rivers, ponds, etc.), and drinking water.
 "The fact that water is the lifeblood of our planet means that there are thousands of opportunities for environmental workers in this area".

 Wind energy technician

 Wind technicians install, inspect, maintain, operate and repair wind turbines.
-Wind technicians have the knowledge to identify and fix issues that could cause the turbine to be break or fail to operate as it should.
-Globally one of the fastest growing environmental jobs in 2017.
-The U.S. Department of Energy is working with six leading wind turbine manufacturers towards achieving 20 per cent wind power in the United States by 2030.
+Wind technicians identify and fix issues that could cause turbine breakage and ensure proper operation.
+Historically, this was one of the fastest growing environmental jobs, for example, in 2017.
+The U.S. Department of Energy has worked with six leading wind turbine manufacturers towards achieving 20 per cent wind power in the United States by 2030.
 However, the dropping number of students in power engineering programs in recent years means that, the labour requirements needed to facilitate this aim won't be met, unless this trend is reversed.